Overview

 Suppose a person has changed his contact details, and you want to update them, the command that you would enter

-is the people edit
+is the people edit command.

 Format: people edit <person’s index> [n/<name>] [p/<phone number>] [e/<email>]